NetApp/trident/README.md

 Unlike the nDVP, Trident supports managing multiple backends with a single instance.
-To add an additional backend, create a new configuration file and add it using the REST API, as shown in step 9.
+To add an additional backend, create a new configuration file and add it using tridentctl, as shown in step 10.
 See [Backends](#backends) for the different configuration parameters and [REST API](#rest-api) for details about the REST API.
-Similarly, more storage classes can be added, either via Kubernetes, as in step 11, or via POSTing JSON configuration files to Trident's REST API.
+Similarly, more storage classes can be added, either via Kubernetes, as in step 12, or via POSTing JSON configuration files to Trident's REST API.
 [Storage Class Configurations](#storage-class-configurations) describes the parameters that storage classes take.
 Instructions for creating them via Kubernetes are available in the [Storage Classes](#storage-classes)